Apprenticeship in Herbal Medicine – Drimlabarra Herb Farm.

 The Correspondence course worth £450 or exemption if a SSHM Correspondence course graduate

 Full access to our extensive Herbal Library and study room with wood stove and kitchen.
-Eco shower block with power shower, solar pool and sauna.
-Pristine sandy beaches with seals, otters, basking sharks herons, falcons etc are 5-10 mins walk away.
+Eco shower block with power shower and solar / wood sauna.
+Pristine sandy beaches with seals, otters, basking sharks, herons, falcons etc. are 5-10 mins walk away.
 There is also a good local Hotel and regular buses around the island.

-If your initial Application meets our requirements, there will follow an in depth interview process either by personal visit or skype meeting.
+If your initial Application meets our requirements, there will follow an in depth interview process either by personal visit or video call.

 Generally, outside of the Intensive your weekends are your own to explore Arran and process and breathe out.

 Arrive and settle in.
 Introduction to fellow apprentices.